symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 Dan wants to send mosaics to Alice and Bob.
 He could achieve this sending a couple of **TransferTransactions**.
-However, to make sure Alice and Bob receive the funds at the same time, he decides to use an :ref:`AggregateTransaction <aggregate-transaction>`.
+However, to make sure Alice and Bob receive the funds at the same time, he decides to use an :ref:`aggregate-transaction`.

 .. figure:: ../../resources/images/examples/aggregate-sending-payouts.png
     :align: center